Honored as one of Florida’s “Most Famous Animals” by the Museum of Florida History.

-As his popularity grew, Brownie was written about not only in the local Daytona Beach press, but in national magazines and newspapers, and every year he received Christmas cards and presents from all over the United States.
+As his popularity grew, he was written about in national magazines and newspapers.
+His antics were covered regularly in the local Daytona Beach newspapers.
+It’s not clear when Brownie officially became the Town Dog; to most citizens he just always was.
+Every year, Brownie received Christmas cards and presents from all over the United States.

 He was especially loved by children.
 Many locals remember begging their parents to tag along on their trips to downtown just to get a chance to play in the park with Brownie.

 Brownie died on Halloween in 1954 at the age of 15 after a long illness.
 His obituary and funeral made the front page of the Daytona Beach News Journal – twice!

 Since it was against the law to bury anything in the park, Mayor Jack Tamm had the laws changed – in just one day! – to allow Brownie to be buried on the corner of Beach Street and Orange Avenue, directly across from where his doghouse stood and within easy view of the Daytona Cab Company.

 The entire city mourned his passing and 75 people – and several stray dogs including his fellow stray dog friend Stinky – attended his funeral on Tuesday, November 2, 1954.
 Mayor Tamm gave Brownie’s eulogy and reminded the crowd that Brownie was “a good dog,” Those words were later etched on his tomb stone.
 Several prominent business men and city officials were his pallbearers.